 If your website looks neglected, it will lower the sale price.
 That’s why it’s crucial that you continue to run your site until after the sale is completed.

-This is important whether you are listing your website through a website broker like Flippa.com or on an auction platform.
+This is important whether you are listing your website through a website broker like flippa.com or on an auction platform.

 Continue running the site as though you were going to keep it until the deal has been completed.